Writing Tests¶

 Using assertions effectively¶

-Ordeal provides four assertion types, inspired by Antithesis.
+Ordeal provides four assertion types, inspired by Antithesis, plus a declare() helper for deferred expectations.
 Each serves a different purpose.

 always -- safety properties¶